 Government issued its response to the consultation in late May 2025.
 This confirmed that, largely, it is expected that the key themes identified above would be enacted.
 The key implication for the Fund is that day to day management of the Fund's assets will transfer to London CIV.
-This will be over a period defined in a mutually agreed transition plan, as close to 31 March 2026 as possible progress towards this long-term ambition.
+This will be over a period defined in a mutually agreed transition plan, as close to 31 March 2026 as possible.

+In December 2016, the Fund committed to reduce its investments in fossil fuels and has made significant progress towards this long-term ambition.
 Progress has been achieved whilst maintaining strong investment performance.